Cocoa production in Ghana: Overview

 Plantation divestiture proceeded slowly, with only seven of fifty-two plantations sold by the end of 1990.
 Although Ghana was the world's largest cocoa producer in the early 1960s, by the early 1980s production had dwindled almost to the point of insignificance.
-The drop from an average of more than 450,000 tons per year to a low of 159,000 tons in 1983–84 has been attributed to aging trees, widespread disease, bad weather, and low producer prices.
+The drop from an average of more than 450,000 tons per year to a low of 159,000 tons in 1983–84 has been attributed to ageing trees, widespread disease, bad weather, and low producer prices.
 In addition, bush fires in 1983 destroyed some 60,000 hectares of cocoa farms, so that the 1983–84 crop was barely 28 per cent of the 557,000 tons recorded in 1964–65.
 Output then recovered to 228,000 tons in 1986–87.
 Revised figures show that production amounted to 301,000 tons in 1988–89, 293,000 tons in 1990–91, and 305,000 tons in 1992–93.
 After declining to 255,000 tons in 1993–94, the crop was projected to return to the 300,000-ton range in 1994–95.

-In the early 1990s, Cocobod continued to liberalize and to privatize cocoa marketing.
+In the early 1990s, the Ghana Cocoa Board (COCOBOD), continued to liberalise and to privatise cocoa marketing.
 The board raised prices to producers and introduced a new system providing greater incentives for private traders.
 In particular, Cocobod agreed to pay traders a minimum producer price as well as an additional fee to cover the buyers' operating and transportation costs and to provide some profit.
 Cocobod still handled overseas shipment and export of cocoa to ensure quality control.

 In addition to instituting marketing reforms, the government also attempted to restructure cocoa production.
 In 1983 farmers were provided with seedlings to replace trees lost in the drought and trees more than thirty years old (about one-fourth of the total number of trees in 1984).
 Until the early 1990s, an estimated 40 hectares continued to be added to the total area of 800,000 hectares under cocoa production each year.
-In addition, a major programme to upgrade existing roads and to construct 3,000 kilometers of new feeder roads was launched to ease the transportation and sale of cocoa from some of the more neglected but very fertile growing areas on the border with Ivory Coast.
+In addition, a major programme to upgrade existing roads and to construct 3,000 kilometres of new feeder roads was launched to ease the transportation and sale of cocoa from some of the more neglected but very fertile growing areas on the border with Ivory Coast.
 Furthermore, the government tried to increase Ghana's productivity from 300 kilograms per hectare to compete with Southeast Asian productivity of almost 1,000 kilograms per hectare.
-New emphasis was placed on extension services, drought and disease research, and the use of fertilisers and insecticides.
+New emphasis was placed on extension services, drought and disease research, and the use of fertilizers and insecticides.
 The results of these measures were to be seen in rising cocoa production from the 1990s to the present.